SlobodanNinkov/SlobodanNinkov/_posts/2025-12-07-few-lessons-from-failed-startup.md

 Context: I tried to build a startup based on “simulated field usage and testing”.
 The need is real: in product development with field testing, simulation can be far cheaper than running systems in the field.

+This experience strongly influenced how I think about analytics and data work today: clarity beats cleverness, incentives shape behavior more than intent, and systems fail at their boundaries, not their centers.

 What I learned: